cis571/lc4-labs/lab2a-div/lab2-div.md

 ## Submitting your code

 As with previous labs, submit your code via Gradescope.
-You should submit just your `lc4_divider.v` file, there's no need to run `make zip`.
+You should submit only your `lc4_divider.v` file, there's no need to run `make zip`.